skynet29/brainbot/README.md

 - propose a Map component which can be driven by an external process

 ## Message Broker
-- Each process (named agent) connect to an unique proxy process named the master (which port and host are known)
+- Each process called agent connect to an unique proxy process called the master (which port and host are known)
-- An agent can publish data identified by a name (called a topic) to the master without knowing which processes can use it
+- An agent can publish data identified by a name (called a topic) to the master without knowing which processes uses it
 - An agent can subscribe to a topic
 - An agent can also provide a service identified by a name (like a RPC call) which return data
 - An agent can call a service from its name